 - Inability to stop or reduce Halcion use

 - A decline in personal hygiene and appearance

 - Continuing to abuse Halcion despite negative consequences

 When to Consider Getting Treatment Help

-Unfortunately, there are no shortcuts for beating addiction.
-After so many weeks or months of Halcion abuse, the effects of the drug change the way your body and mind works.
-In like manner, recovery will take at least as long as it took for addiction to develop and may well take longer.
-The bottom line is, without needed treatment help, Halcion abuse symptoms will only get worse and so will the addiction.
+Unfortunately, there are no shortcuts to beating addiction.
+After so many weeks or months of Halcion abuse, the effects of the drug change the way your body and mind work.
+In like manner, recovery will take at least as long as it took for addiction to develop and may take longer.
+The bottom line is that, without needed treatment help, Halcion abuse symptoms will only worsen, and so will the addiction.

 Absolute Awakenings – Start Healing Today

-The admissions process at Absolute Awakening Treatment Center was carefully developed to be as stress-free as possible for each of our clients and their immediate family members.
-We understand that when it comes to recovery, getting to the point of admittance is already exceedingly stressful.
-As soon as you give us a call we will set to work developing a plan for intake, which will always include developing travel plans and conducting an over-the-phone assessment to determine which level of clinical care will best suit your personal needs and requirements.
+The admissions process at Absolute Awakening Treatment Center was carefully developed to be as stress-free as possible for our clients and their immediate family members.
+We understand that getting to the point of admittance is already exceedingly stressful when it comes to recovery.
+As soon as you give us a call, we will start developing a plan for intake, which will always include developing travel plans and conducting an over-the-phone assessment to determine which level of clinical care best suits your personal needs and requirements.

 - Halcion (Triazolam): Uses, Dosage, Side Effects, Interactions, Warning.
 RxList.
 Published September 2, 2022.
 Accessed January 16, 2023. https://www.rxlist.com/halcion-drug.htm